Limoges, the capital of Limousin

 Such was the importance of Augustoritum, that it was endowed its proper Senate and currency!

-Augustoritum was renamed Limoges after the tribe Lemovices after the fall of the Roman Empire in the 4th century.
+Augustoritum was renamed Limoges after the tribe Lemovices after the fall of the Roman Empire in the late 5th century.

 The affluent Saint-Martial Abbey

 Around 250AD, Saint-Martial, the first bishop of Limoges, founded a sanctuary along the river Vienne; soon a small community developed.